We're adding features,

 SNCC and the Black Panther Party Archives.
-Huey Newton, Bobby Seale, Fred Hampton, Fannie Lou Hamer, Rap Brown, Stolely Carmichael Angela Davis and other Black leaders from the 1960s and 1970s.
-Some Videos, and dozens of mp3 files.
+Huey Newton, Bobby Seale, Fred Hampton, Fannie Lou Hamer, Rap Brown, Stokely Carmichael, Angela Davis, and other Black leaders from the 1960s and 1970s.
+Some Videos and dozens of mp3 files.

 Sojourner Truth Organization Archive.
-Sojourner Truth Organization was a new communist organization, which came into existence in the winter of 1969-70.
-Throughout its fifteen-year existence (1969–1985), it existed mainly in the Midwest and oriented towards organization in the workplace.
-It was named after the nineteenth century female African American activist, Sojourner Truth.
-It distinguished itself from other New Left groups in its critical approach to the role of race in the formation of the American working class.
+Sojourner Truth Organization was a new communist organization which came into existence in the winter of 1969-70.
+Throughout its fifteen-year existence (1969–1985), it existed mainly in the Midwest and was oriented towards organization in the workplace.
+It was named after the nineteenth-century female African American activist, Sojourner Truth.
+It distinguished itself from other New Left groups in its critical approach to race’s role in forming the American working class.

 The ‘We Are Many’ Archive A portal to the video and mp3 files from all the ‘Socialism’ conferences put together by the International Socialist Organization–as well as related study materials, including a fascinating Scottish film of the life and times of Antonio Gramsci.